-In Nova Scotia, we keep imagining there’s a National Geographic adventure travel cameraman nearby.
+In Nova Scotia, we keep imagining there's a National Geographic adventure travel cameraman nearby.
 Every moment is so beautiful, it’s hard to believe that no one is getting it on film.
 Consider the natural history.
 This is the place of 45-foot tides in the Bay of Fundy, great gatherings of whales, tumbled coastlines and successions of migrating birds.
 Less predictably, this maritime province is a melting pot that never quite melted.
 The French Acadians you may know about, and the English—but what about the Greeks, the Gaels and the Germans?
 They’re all here and they’re all mad for festivals.
 The fishing villages are jigsaw puzzle-perfect…and absolutely authentic.
 Our walks range from candlelit tours of some of the oldest towns in North America, to spectacular coastal footpaths and woodland trails where the native Mi’kmaq (or Micmac) made their home for thousands of years.
-Atlantic currents make Nova Scotia travel milder than you may have realized and its northern latitudes make for extra-long summer days perfect for enjoying.
+Atlantic currents make Nova Scotia travel milder than you may have realized and its northern latitudes make for extra-long summer days perfect for enjoying it all.

 DAY 1 – HALIFAX / PEGGY'S COVE